 No, fish do not have both lungs and gills.
 Fish are aquatic animals that breathe using gills, which are specialized organs that are adapted for extracting oxygen from water.

-Fish do not have lungs like terrestrial animals do.
-Lungs are organs that are adapted for breathing air, and they are not found in fish or other aquatic animals.
+Lungs are organs that are adapted for terrestrial animals breathing air, and they are not found in fish or other aquatic animals.

 It is not possible for humans to naturally develop gills like fish have.
 Gills are specialized organs that are adapted for extracting oxygen from water, and they are not found in terrestrial animals such as humans.